reactive/data-client/website/versioned_docs/version-1.6.9/guides/endpoints.md

 ### RPC

 In this example, we have an RPC endpoint located at `/users/[id]/make_manager`.
-This endpoint doesn't expect any body, but is a POST requeest.
+This endpoint doesn't expect any body, but is a POST request.
 Because it is so similar to a [createRequest()](../api/resource#createrequest-mutateshape) we'll be extended that schema definition.

 ```typescript